the-coding-pie/voice_assistant/README.md

 ## Requirements

+- You should definetely need Python3.3+

 The following are the required modules and I had put them inside the "requirements.txt" file:

 ```
 pip install SpeechRecognition